Skip to main content

 Overview

-The formula is simple: Exposure = Likelihood × Cost of Breach, but behind it is a dynamic model powered by Cye Platform's attack graphs and maturity data.
+Exposure is the financial risk a finding represents.
+The formula is simple — Exposure = Probability × Cost of Breach — but behind it sits a dynamic model powered by the platform's attack graphs and maturity data.

-• Likelihood – The probability that a threat actor can breach a business-critical asset (BCA)
+• Probability — the likelihood that a threat actor can breach a business-critical asset.

-• Cost of Breach (CoB) – The financial impact if that breach occurs
+• Cost of Breach — the financial impact if that breach occurs.

 Exposure = Probability × Cost of Breach